 Thank you.

-Regarding the Mueller investigation, we're doing a what when is the accountability?
+Regarding the Mueller investigation, we're doing a what when is the accountability, what's going to happen?

-When is something actually going to be happen gonna happen and when's some accountability gonna be placed?
+When is something actually going to happen and when's some accountability going to be placed?

-Well, with Democrats in control of the House, um people are pessimistic that justice will be served, uh, that there will be some fairness and objectivity associated with the end of the Mueller investigation and his forthcoming report.
+Well, with Democrats in control of the House, people are pessimistic that justice will be served, that there will be some fairness and objectivity associated with the end of the Mueller investigation in his forthcoming report.

 I actually am optimistic.